Version 0.0.9 -- Last Updated 2022/4/20

 :: SNORK ::

-Snork is an a-priori language framework based on the unit circle whose formatting
+Snork was an a-priori language framework based on the unit circle whose formatting

-orientation allows it to be read from any direction.
-It makes bridging aesthetic
+orientation allowed it to be read from any direction.
+It made bridging aesthetic

-languages easier and creates an objective mathematical basis (constant and average
+languages easier and created an objective mathematical basis (constant and average

 numerical values) for all languages converted.
-It's also a potential way to have a
+It was also a potential way to have a

 I am completely open to edits and revisions of the language rules and base character

 design but the project has been otherwise abandoned.
-All the character design is based
+All the character design was

-on common naturally and mathematically occurring shapes found in our universe, so they
+based on common naturally and mathematically occurring shapes found in our universe,

-are to be more easily recognized by any non-human species that analyzes them.
-The
+so they would be more easily recognized by any non-human species that analyzed them.

-characters' orientation about their local origins is based on common radian angle
+The characters' orientation about their local origins was based on common radian angle

-measurements starting from 1/2 pi and rotating at any increments of 1/4 pi (45 degree
+measurements starting from 1/2 pi and rotating by increments of 1/4 pi (45 degree

 rotations).
-This means every compound character will have a definite trigonometric
+This meant every compound character would have a definite trigonometric

 value (unless undefined).